juliogomez/devops/README.md

 ## Draft

-[Draft](https://draft.sh) enables developers to easily build applications and run them in k8s.
+[Draft](https://draft.sh) enables developers to easily build applications and run them on k8s.
 It helps by hiding the complexity of building images, publishing them and creating the deployments.
 That way developers can focus on code.
-With only a couple of commands (`draft create` and `draft up`) they are good to go!
+With only a couple of commands (`draft create` and `draft up`) they are good to go.

 Let's imagine there was a team working on our *myhero-data* microservice.
 They would be [python](https://www.python.org) coders constantly expanding its functionality and testing that it works fine.
 They would need to test it before going to Production, but testing it correctly implies deploying into a similar k8s cluster.
 However these coders should not be concerned about k8s management, they just want to code!